dna-storage-lab/Direct-nanopore-readout-via-DeepReSync/README.md

 ## Source Data

-The source data are available on the Sequence Read Archive (SRA) under accession no. xxx.
+The source data are available on the Sequence Read Archive (SRA) under accession number [PRJNA1505625](https://www.ncbi.nlm.nih.gov/bioproject/PRJNA1505625).
 Download the FASTQ files to the corresponding subdirectories under sequencing_data.
 For NGS data, the paired-end reads should be merged with PEAR before data recovery.

 1. ONT sequencing data (FAST base calling)
    - UEP_Pool_1_FAST.fastq